ajaya-samantaray/xarvio_aj/README.md

 from API thru request modules.
 The module would also log all the above contents into a log file located at src/logs directory

+## Unit Test for the app
+## Run following command in the tests dir while the app is running

+cd src/tests
+pytest test_BooksProject.py

 # Here is a snapshot of the GET AND POST API calls based on the requirement.